 Initially, it took the form of a cuirass and was alternatively used as a part of the surcoat, often sewn into the surcoat garment of the knight.
 Later, more solid and single-pieced breastplates came into fashion in Europe.

-By this time, it was often sewn into the padded surcoat of a knight, given the knight more flexibility and freedom of movement compared to the wearer of a single-piece breastplate.
+By this time, it was often sewn into the padded surcoat of a knight, giving the knight more flexibility and freedom of movement compared to the wearer of a single-piece breastplate.

-By the 14th century, the breastplate evolved into a piece of armour which was made from a single piece of armour and constructed from a solid metal such as iron or steel.
+By the 14th century, the breastplate evolved into a piece of armor that was made from a single piece of armor and constructed from a solid metal such as iron or steel.

-While the design of the 14th century breastplate covered only the top part of the torso of the wearer, it evolved in 15th century to cover the upper and lower torso, giving the wearer additional protection.
+While the design of the 14th-century breastplate covered only the top part of the torso of the wearer, it evolved in the 15th century to cover the upper and lower torso, giving the wearer additional protection.

-A minor drawback of the breastplate was that under hot weather conditions, it could heat up rather quickly and became highly uncomfortable to wear.
+A minor drawback of the breastplate was that under hot weather conditions, it could heat up rather quickly and become highly uncomfortable to wear.
 But compared to battlefield advantages, this was mostly endured by the knights.